pepkit/looper/docs/pipeline-interface-specification.md

 Details for how to write a schema in in [writing a schema](http://eido.databio.org/en/master/writing-a-schema/).
 The input schema format is an extended [PEP JSON-schema validation framework](http://pep.databio.org/en/latest/howto_validate/), which adds several capabilities:

 - `required` (optional): A list of sample attributes (columns in the sample table) that **must be defined**
-- `required_input_attrs` (optional): A list of sample attributes that point to **input files that must exist**.
+- `required_files` (optional): A list of sample attributes that point to **input files that must exist**.
-- `input_attrs` (optional): A list of sample attributes that point to input files that are not necessarily required, but if they exist, should be counted in the total size calculation for requesting resources.
+- `files` (optional): A list of sample attributes that point to input files that are not necessarily required, but if they exist, should be counted in the total size calculation for requesting resources.

 If no `input_schema` is included in the pipeline interface, looper will not be able to validate the samples and will simply submit each job without validation.